 Behind the Seams: Winter layers

 Allison Gentry is a self-professed city explorer who loves to run and walk all over urban Seattle.
-But if you’d asked Gentry 10 years ago if she could imagine herself living in the Pacific Northwest, contributing to a team that designs industry-leading running apparel, she’d have laughed at you.
+But if you’d asked Gentry 10 years ago if she could imagine herself living in the Pacific Northwest, contributing to a team that designs industry-leading running clothing, she’d have laughed at you.

 “I thought I wanted to be a costume designer when I was in high school,” she said.
 “I loved musicals.”

-Fast forward to present day and Gentry now works at Brooks where she sits on a small but mighty four-person team that innovates the materials that go into Brooks’ apparel.
+Fast forward to present day and Gentry now works at Brooks where she sits on a small but mighty four-person team that innovates the materials that go into Brooks’ clothing.
 Here, she shares the creative process that goes into designing winter layers, like the popular Notch thermal fabric.

 Editor’s note: This interview has been edited and condensed for clarity.